EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 This tutorial gives an introduction to the Processing Algorithms of the Spectral Imaging Deep Learning Mapper (SpecDeepMap) application.
 The Application is designed for EnMAP-Box 3.16 or higher.
 Minor changes may be present in subsequent versions, such as modified menu labels or added parameter options.

 In this Tutorial we will fine-tune a pretrained Resnet18 backbone for Sentinel-2 Top of Atmosphere reflectance imagery with European Union Crop type Map (EUCROPMAP) labels for a semantic segmentation task.
-The pretrained Resnet18 for Sentinel-2 Top of Atmosphere reflectance stemms from Wang et al 2023 (https://arxiv.org/abs/2211.07044) and is loaded via torchgeo functions (https://torchgeo.readthedocs.io/en/stable/tutorials/torchgeo.html ).
+The pretrained Resnet18 for Sentinel-2 Top of Atmosphere reflectance originates from foundation model training performed by Wang et al. 2022 (https://arxiv.org/abs/2211.07044) and is loaded via torchgeo functions (https://torchgeo.readthedocs.io/en/stable/tutorials/torchgeo.html).

 The github repository for the integration in enmapbox 3.16 can be found here: https://github.com/EnMAP-Box/enmap-box/tree/release_3.16/enmapbox/apps/SpecDeepMap